Build an Email List That Buys, Not Just Subscribes

 But it wasn’t just ‘other people’ mindlessly signing up for and collecting freebies that never saw the light of day — I was doing the same thing.

-I traced it back to when I’d first received an email from them and, sure enough, it was from some freebie I’d picked up, probably from an online summit or a Facebook ad.
+Then I’d look at when these emails started, and sure enough it would be from some freebie I’d picked up, probably from an online summit or a Facebook ad.
 I vaguely remembered the resource, but I couldn’t recall who had offered it or recognise their name.

 They’d subscribed because they wanted the resource, not because they were interested in me, my work, or how I think.
-That insight started to change everything for me.
+And this insight stuck with me.

 Think about it.
 How many email lists are you on because of a free resource that caught your eye?